What is a Joint Strategic Needs Assessment?

 Who is responsible for the JSNA?

 The JSNA is the responsibility of the health and wellbeing board.
 The board is made up of representatives from the Clinical Commissioning Group, the local authority, the health services, other statutory bodies, community and voluntary groups.

 What does the JSNA in Croydon look like?

 The Croydon JSNA is made up of three parts.
-An annual key dataset which shows how Croydon compares with London and England across a wide range of indicators related to health and wellbeing; a small number of detailed chapters on key topic areas and a larger number of less detailed briefing papers.
+An annual key dataset which shows how Croydon compares with London and England across a wide range of indicators related to health and wellbeing; a small number of detailed chapters on key topic areas and a larger number of less detailed statistical bulletins.

 How are the key topics selected for the needs assessments?

 The key topics are decided by the health and wellbeing board based on recommendations from the JSNA steering group.
 Stakeholders and partners in the local authority, the health service, the voluntary and community sector and members of the public, are invited to propose topics which are prioritised against a range of criteria.

 The needs assessments are led by subject leads and public health specialists working in partnership with contributions from a range of people with experience in the particular topic area.